 Collaboration Engine is a solution for building real-time collaboration features into web apps with a few lines of code.
-This means that end users can collaboratively edit and communicate in real time, directly within secure Vaadin web applications.
+This means that users can collaboratively edit and communicate in real time, directly within secure Vaadin web applications.

-Collaboration Engine currently supports the following use-cases:
+Collaboration Engine currently supports the following use cases:

 - Collaborative form editing

-End users can edit forms together in real time.
+Users can edit forms together in real time.

-End users see who else is looking at the same data as they are.
+Users see who else is looking at the same data as they are.
 The avatars are automatically updated when users join or leave.

 - Real-time discussion

-End users can send messages with each other within the application, either in real time or asynchronously.
+Users can send messages with each other within the application, either in real time or asynchronously.